Welcome to The RESIST Project

 Stef Boulila

 Prof. Dr Stefanie Boulila (Hochschule Luzern) is a transdisciplinary social scientist and Head of Research at the Institute of Sociocultural Community Development at Lucerne University of Applied Sciences and Arts.
 She is a winner of a 2021 Emma Goldman Award for feminist research in Europe and an inaugural member of the Swiss Young Academy.
-She will coordinate the case study of Germany, contribute to the Swiss one, and lead on stage 4: learning.
+She will coordinate the case study of Germany, contribute to the Swiss one, and lead on Stage 4: Learning.

 Anna Carastathis